What's New

 1. Select target row with "Select" button

-2. Hold X + select first text area → text added to notes
+2. Press X → select first text area → text added to notes → mode auto-clears

-3. Hold X + select second text area → appends with "; " separator
+3. Press X → select second text area → appends with "; " separator

-4. Hold X + select third text area → appends with "; " separator
+4. Press X → select third text area → appends with "; " separator

 5. Result: "First text; Second text; Third text"